Multiple Dedekind Zeta Functions: Introduction

 {\bf{Structure of the paper:}}

+In Subsection \ref{subsec examples polylog}, we recall definitions of multiple zeta values and of polylogarithms by giving many explicit formulas.
+In Subsection \ref{subsec examples polylog Gauss int}, we generalize the previous formulas to multiple Dedekind zeta values over the Gaussian integers via many examples.

 In Section \ref{sec membrane}, we give two Definitions of iterated integrals on a membrane.
+The first definition is more intuitive.
+It can be used to generalize the first few formulas for MDZV over the Gaussian integers from Subsection \ref{subsec examples polylog Gauss int}.
 The second Definition is the one needed for the definition of multiple Dedekind zeta values.
+It is needed in order to express special values of the multiple Eisenstein series via MDZV, when the modular parameter has a value in an imaginary quadratic field.

 In Section \ref{sec cone}, we use some basic algebraic number theory (see \cite{IR}), in order to construct the functions that we integrate.
-We use an idea of Shintani (see \cite{Sh}, \cite{C}) for defining a cone, which is a fundamental domain for the algebraic integers ${\cal{O}}_K$ in a number field $K$ modulo the units $U_K$.
-More precisely, we define an unimodular cone (Definition \ref{def unimodular cone}) and a simple cone (Definition \ref{def simple cone}).
+We use an idea of Shintani (see \cite{Sh}, \cite{C}) for defining a cone.
 We associate a product of geometric series to every unimodular simple cone.
 This is the type of functions that we integrate.
 Lemma \ref{lemma fundamental domain} shows that a fundamental domain for the non-zero integer ${\cal{O}}_K-\{0\}$ modulo the units $U_K$ can be written as a finite union of unimodular simple cones.

-In Section \ref{sec MDZF}, we define Dedekind polylogarithms associated to an unimodular simple cone.
+In Section \ref{sec MDZF}, we define Dedekind polylogarithms associated to a positive unimodular simple cone.
 Theorem \ref{thm DZ} expresses Dedekind zeta values in terms of Dedekind polylogarithms.
-The heart of the section is Definition \ref{def MDZV} of multiple Dedekind zeta values and Definition \ref{def MDZF} of multiple Dedekind zeta functions.

-At the end of the Section there are many examples.
-Most noticeable are Examples 1 and 2 of the simplest multiple Dedekind zeta values, Example 3, expressing partial Eisenstein-Kronecker series associated to an imaginary quadratic ring as multiple Dedekind values (see \cite{G2}, section 8.1) Example 4 considers multiple Eisenstein series (for an alternative definition see \cite{G2}, Section 8.2).
-Examples 5 and 6 are the simplest multiple Dedekind zeta functions.
-Example 7 is a mixture of Eisenstein series and Dedekind zeta function.
-Example 9 gives the formula for a general multiple Dedekind zeta function.
+The heart of the section is Definition \ref{def MDZV} of multiple Dedekind zeta values (MDZV) as an iterated integral over a membrane and Definition \ref{def MDZF} of multiple Dedekind zeta functions (MDZF) in terms of an integral representation.
+Theorems \ref{thm MDZV} and \ref{thm MDZF} express MDZV and MDZF as an infinite sum.
+At the end of the Section \ref{sec MDZF}, we give many examples.
+Examples 1 and 2 are the simplest multiple Dedekind zeta values.
+Example 3 expresses partial Eisenstein-Kronecker series associated to an imaginary quadratic ring as multiple Dedekind zeta values (see \cite{G2}, section 8.1).
+Example 4 considers multiple Eisenstein-Kronecker series (for an alternative definition see \cite{G2}, Section 8.2).
+Examples 5 give the simplest multiple Dedekind zeta functions.
+Example 6 is a double Dedekind zeta function.